rurban/ctl/docs/index.md

 Added lots of missing methods.
 We have 156 methods in 925 stable variants. glouw has 63 methods in 196 stable variants.

+inclusion of numeric via `#define INCLUDE_NUMERIC`.
+For now algorithm is always loaded.

 Probe for -std=c++20 c++ support and use this for testing against the STL.
 Fallback to c++2a, c++17 or c++11.